Cabify

-Cabify is a multi-mobility platform for people and objects that offers various alternatives to reduce urban travel in private cars, taking advantage of technology to make cities better places to live.
-The company operates in Spain and Latin America (Mexico, Chile, Colombia, Peru, Argentina and Uruguay), the company offers two services, one for businesses and another for individuals.
+Cabify is a platform to facilitate the transport of people and objects.
+The company operates in Spain and Latin America (Colombia, Peru, Argentina, Chile and Uruguay).
+Previously, it also operated in Portugal, Mexico, and Brazil.

-Cabify was founded in May 2011 by Juan de Antonio, and is Spain's first-ever Unicorn company.
+Cabify was founded in 2011 by Juan de Antonio and was Spain's first Unicorn company.

-History
+History and early investment

 Development in Spain

-Cabify was founded in May 2011 by Juan de Antonio, a Spanish entrepreneur, telecommunications engineer, and graduate of Stanford University.
-De Antonio was motivated to create a vehicle for hire company after receiving negative market feedback due to high upfront costs when trying to introduce electric vehicles in European cities.
+Cabify was founded in May 2011 by Juan de Antonio, a Spanish entrepreneur, telecommunications engineer.
+De Antonio was motivated to create a vehicle for hire company after trying unsuccessfully to introduce electric vehicles in European cities.

+Cabify started its operations in Madrid and the idea attracted Silicon Valley investors.
 De Antonio started discussing the idea with Adeyemi Ajao, one of the founders of Tuenti, and Brendan F. Wallace.
-Cabify set up its first transportation network in Madrid, and the idea attracted investors from Silicon Valley.
-Juan de Antonio stayed as the CEO, while Ajao and Wallace became advisors as they continued leading their own startup.
-Samuel Lown joined as the CTO in July with Michael Koper and Adrian Merino joining the team two months later.
+Juan de Antonio continued as the CEO, while Ajao and Wallace became advisors.
+Samuel Lown joined the company as the CTO in July with Michael Koper and Adrian Merino joining the team two months later.

 Initially, the service was called "Executive" and was intended for a niche group, with high-end vehicles that were slightly more expensive than taxis.
 In February 2012, Cabify had 20,000 users and completed nearly 3,000 rides in Madrid alone.
 In the next two years, more than 150 taxi drivers in Madrid joined the company.